jtsage/unifi-munin-plugins/README.md

    * JSON (JavaScript Object Notation) encoder/decoder

 ## Performance:

+Pulling data from an API over a network is often not that fast - the more locally this is installed, probably the better.
+Using the dirtyconfig support means dropping the script from hitting the API 8 times total to hitting it only 4 times (login and 3 different endpoints)

 The main performance concern on this is the huge number of graphs that may be generated.
 Using the cron version of munin-graph may hurt a lot.